-- Staff are not permitted to use their own personal phones or devices for contacting children, young people, and their families within or outside of the setting in a professional capacity. - Staff will be issued with a school phone where contact with pupils or parents is required.
+- Staff are not permitted to use their own personal phones or devices for contacting children, young people, and their families within or outside of the setting in a professional capacity. - Staff will be issued with a school phone where contact with pupils or parents is required. - Mobile phones and personally owned devices will be switched off or switched to 'silent' mode; Bluetooth communication should be "hidden" or switched off, location data switched off unless being used only for the duration of a specific task like route directions on a school trip, and mobile phones or personally owned devices will not be used during teaching periods unless permission has been given by a member of SLT for emergency circumstances. - If members of staff have an educational reason to allow children to use mobile phones or personal devices as part of an educational activity, then it will only take place when approved by the SLT. - Staff should not use personal devices such as mobile phones or cameras to take photos or videos of pupils and will only use work-provided equipment for this purpose.

-- Mobile phones and personally owned devices will be switched off or switched to 'silent' mode; Bluetooth communication should be "hidden" / set to 'contacts only' or switched off.
-Location data switched off unless being used only for the duration of a specific task like route directions on a school trip. - Staff should not use personal devices such as mobile phones or cameras to take photos or videos of pupils and will only use work-provided equipment for this purpose. - Where members of staff are required to use a mobile phone for school duties, for instance in case of emergency during off-site activities, or for contacting pupils or parents, a school mobile phone will be provided and used.
+- Where members of staff are required to use a mobile phone for school duties, for instance in case of emergency during off-site activities, or for contacting pupils or parents, then a school mobile phone will be provided and used.
 In an emergency where a staff member does not have access to a school-owned device, they should use their own device and hide their own mobile number for confidentiality purposes. - If a member of staff breaches the school Policy and procedures, then disciplinary action may be taken.

 Parents are asked to keep phones out of sights whilst on the school premises.
-They must ask permission before taking any photos e.g., of displays in corridors or classrooms and avoid capturing other children.
-Parents are asked not to call pupils on their mobile phones during the school day.
+They must ask permission before taking any photos e.g. of displays in corridors or classrooms and avoid capturing other children.
+Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.